 When Will The Creditors Stop Calling?

-Upon filling a bankruptcy case, an automatic stay goes into place which prevents creditors from initiating or continuing collection activities against you.
+Upon filing a bankruptcy case, an automatic stay goes into place which prevents creditors from initiating or continuing collection activities against you.
 There are some exceptions to this rule but when you file for a bankruptcy case, creditors are prevented from foreclosing on your property, repossessing your vehicle, garnishing your wages or bank accounts, filing a lawsuit against you, or otherwise harassing you.
 Bankruptcy is a powerful tool to help individuals who are struggling financially.
 If you are being harassed by creditors, have so much debt that you don’t know what to do, are facing a foreclosure on your home, or are facing repossession of your vehicle, contact a bankruptcy attorney to find out what options are available to you.
 Most bankruptcy attorneys offer a free consultation so it will cost you nothing to see if bankruptcy can give you the financial help that you need.
+We offer Bankruptcy services in the following locations: